JWH709/Buffoon-Builder/Notes/NOTES.md

 ## May 24th:

 - using the joker preview, I'm able to set up all of the naming conventions for the local variables in the lua resource file.
-Now I just need to start theory crafting block types and how to assemble them without breaking the joker function
+Now I just need to start theory crafting block types and how to assemble them without breaking the joker function.
+- Added a few basic blocks, plan is to assemble the two jokers I've previously made using the blocks, then seeing if I can get a full, working lua file from them

+## May 25th:

+- Going to start by adding the drag and drop local image thing today, then move on to resizing all of the tabs to 33% each